(function(x) x + 1)(5)

 #> [1] 3The successor function adds one more application of f:

-succ <- function(n) function(f) function(x) f(n(f)(x))Read it this way: succ(n) returns a new numeral that, given f and x, first applies f n times (that is n(f)(x)), then applies f one more time.
+succ <- function(n) function(f) function(x) f(n(f)(x))Read it this way: succ(n) returns a new numeral that, given f and x, first applies f n times (that is n(f)(x)), then applies f one more time on top.

 four <- succ(three)